5hubham5ingh/WallWiz/docs/README.md

   and download them to the specified wallpaper directory.
 - **Extensible with Scripts**: You can write custom scripts in JavaScript for theme generation and wallpaper application.
+- **Built-in Color Manipulation Library**: Offers a comprehensive set of tools for precise color adjustments, gradients, and palettes, enabling the generation of excellent application themes.
+- **Lightweight**: Built using QuickJS for the fastest startup and smallest executable, resulting in minimal system resource consumption while also facilitating extension support.

 # Gallery